Hacking tutorials

 With the Headers-based authentication implemented, our Website Vulnerability Scanner now provides more accurate assessments and enhanced security for the application based on tokens (JWT).

-You can find a step-by-step guide on how to perform an authenticated website scan with JWT in our Support Center.
+You can find a step-by-step guide on how to perform an authenticated website scan with JWT in our Support center.

 Test your web application to discover hidden vulns using authenticated scanning